cookies-xor-cream/HugoTest/content/posts/poetry/no-anxiolytics.md

 ---
-tags: ['Redacted'] # Daniella
+tags: ['Daniella']
 title: (No) Anxiolytics
 date: 2023-03-03
 ---

 Lain stitched into the faintest beating
-Of a hyperinflated heartrate seething.
+of a hyperinflated heartrate seething.

 It's been a drag of a day, but that's half okay,
 I made it with friends, and that feels good to say.

 It cut the thinking, and cut the running,
-Of the stream across my face.
+of the stream across my face.

 Of the red that meant to find my nose,
-But found itself downwardly displaced,
+but found itself downwardly displaced,
 and gravity-disposed.

 My vision chose to split in twine,
 I'm lots of things, I just hope that
-One of them is fine.
+one of them is fine.